Deadly blast hits eastern Afghan city, targeting Sikh minority

 By Ahmad Sultan

-The blast, hours after President Ashraf Ghani had opened a hospital in Jalalabad, damaged shops and buildings around Mukhaberat square in the city, said governor's spokesman Attaullah Khogyani.
+The blast, hours after President Ashraf Ghani had opened a hospital in Jalalabad, damaged shops and buildings around Mukhaberat square in the city, governor's spokesman Attaullah Khogyani said.

+A politician representing the minority Sikh community was killed in the blast.
+Officials said Awtar Singh Khalsa, who had planned to stand in October's parliamentary elections, was dead.

 Officials said at least 10 of the dead were Sikhs.